daos-stack/daos/docs/admin/performance_tuning.md

 as regular DAOS.

 The CaRT `self_test` can run against the DAOS servers in a production environment in a non-destructive manner.
-The only requirement is to have the DAOS agent running on the client node where self\_test is run.
+The only requirement is to have a formatted DAOS system and the DAOS agent running on the client node where self\_test is run.

 ### Parameters